albertxcastro/FeedbackService/README.md

 A set of RESTful endpoints will be exposed from the FeedbackService using ASP.NET Core, all of them requesting Basic Authentication and the userId (the customer who owns the order) in the headers.
 * **OrderFeedback**: Used to rate existing orders.
 Methods:
   * **[GET]** /api/OrderFeedback/{orderId}: Gets the feedback of an existing order that matches the orderId parameter.
 The response is a JSON representing the Feedback (See data representation below).
-    * If the order does not exist or has not been rated or if the userId provided in the headers does not exist or does not own an order that matches the orderId, the action is aborted.
+    * If the order does not exist or has not been rated, or if the userId provided in the headers does not exist or does not own an order that matches the orderId, the action is aborted.
 Error messages displayed:
       * Order with Id {0} has not been rated.
 There is no feedback to retrieve.
       * Unable to retrieve order with orderId {0}
       * User {0} does not own an order with Id {1}